mikeflynn/gmail-clj/README.md

 1. Sending email is very basic at the moment (to, subject, body): no bcc, no cc, no multiple addresses bcc / cc / to.
 2. All endpoints are hard-coded to the "me" authorized email identifier at this time.
 3. Email attachments!!
+4. Authorization only works with a refresh token at the moment.

 ## License